payomagic/cisco-conf/implementation-structured-approach.md

 [] Monitoring and management utilities
 [] Photograps and Screencaps

-[] Documentation must become who you are
+[x] Documentation must become who you are
-[] Documentation is a depreciating asset
+[x] Documentation is a depreciating asset
+[x] Use a checklist to verify all steps had been done